 Research Shows Chiropractic Helps With Neck Pain and Headaches

-The study looked at 15 studies from 1990 to 2015 and found that conservative treatment comprised of chiropractic adjustments, exercises, and stretches was advisable before resorting to drugs or more invasive treatments.
+The review looked at 15 studies from 1990 to 2015 and found that conservative treatment comprised of chiropractic adjustments, exercises, and stretches was suggested before turning to drugs or more invasive treatments.

-If you're troubled with neck pain or headaches, Robert C Slater, DC and our staff are here to help you heal.
+If you're suffering with neck pain or headaches, Robert C Slater, DC and our staff are here to help you recover.
 Give our Highland Park, Saint Paul, Minnesota office a call today at (651) 699-3366 for an appointment today.

 Varatharajan S, Ferguson B, Chrobak K, et al. Are non-invasive interventions effective for the management of headaches associated with neck pain?
 An update of the Bone and Joint Decade Task Force on Neck Pain and Its Associated Disorders by the Ontario Protocol for Traffic Injury Management (OPTIMa) Collaboration.
 European Spine Journal 2016; February 6:1-29.